nim-lang/Nim/doc/manual.md

 - If more precise control is needed, the apostrophe `'` can be used in the supplied pattern to denote the concrete type parameters of the generic type.
-  See the usage of the apostrophe operator in proc patterns for more details.
+  See the usage of the apostrophe operator in procedure patterns for more details.

     ```nim
     type